 With so many sports drinks, bars, and more to choose from, how do you make the best choices?

-A good sports drink contains 14-15 grams of carbohydrate in 8 ounces.
-It should also contain about 110 milligrams of sodium and 30 milligrams of potassium in the same volume.
+A good sports drink has 14-15 grams of carbohydrate in 8 ounces.
+It should also have about 110 milligrams of sodium and 30 milligrams of potassium in the same volume.

-Remember that "energy" means calories and watch out for high-calorie bars.
+Remember that "energy" means calories, so watch out for high-calorie bars.
 They are helpful for athletes on the go, so if you can't eat before a long tennis match, an energy bar can help.

 Choose protein powders made from whey protein or milk proteins.
 Use them within 30 minutes after exercising to provide needed amino acids to muscles.

 What are gels, and what role do they play?